 Both the Board and senior managers of the Company are responsible for reviewing and evaluating risk.
 The Company’s management team meet at least once a month to review ongoing matters, discuss budgets and forecasts and consider new risks.

-More information on risk management and internal control processes can be found in the Company's Directors Report in the Annual Report for the financial year ended 31 December 2017.
+More information on risk management and internal control processes can be found on page 14 (for the Directors' Report), page 23 (for the Corporate Governance Report) and page 27 (for the Audit Committee Report) in the Annual Report 2018.

 MAINTAIN A DYNAMIC MANAGEMENT FRAMEWORK

 5. Maintain the board as a well- functioning, balanced team led by the chair

 The Board is collectively responsible for promoting the success of the Company, by directing and supervising the Company’s affairs as well as formulating, reviewing and approving the Company’s strategy, budgets and corporate actions.

 The roles of Chairman and Chief Executive Officer are separated and are clearly defined in Section 1 of the Company’s Corporate Governance Report in its Annual Report for the financial year ended 31 December 2018.

 The Board considers that it has an appropriate balance between independence on one hand, and knowledge of the Company and the markets in which it operates, on the other, to enable it to discharge its duties effectively.
 Each of the Directors are encouraged to exercise independent judgement.

 The Company maintains a balanced Board with independent and non-independent directors.
 The independent directors of the Company at the date of this statement are as follows: